-This section describes the operational considerations for carriers conducting biometric exit.
+This section describes the operational considerations for partners conducting biometric entry-exit.

 Operational/Onboarding Considerations Comments 1 The business sponsor and its systems integrator must submit and receive approval for its deployment schedule.
-2 In the event that a traveler does not match through TVS, the airline personnel (or its designee) at the boarding gate should verify the traveler's identity against his/her travel document before permitting the traveler to board the aircraft.
+2 In the event that a traveler does not match through TVS, the partnering cruise line personnel (or its designee) at embarkation point must verify the traveler's identity against his/her travel document before permitting the traveler to board the vessel.
 If there is any concern about the authenticity of the travel document, or any concerns that the traveler is not the true bearer of the document, CBP can be contacted to adjudicate the matter.
 CBP will respond as soon as operationally possible.
-Operating under its own authorities and business processes, the airline can choose not to board the traveler if the traveler's identity is not adjudicated by CBP in time to allow for a timely departure.
-The business sponsor and all relevant airlines must ensure that all boarding gate personnel operating international departure boarding gates are trained on alternative manual processing for persons who do not match through TVS.
-3 It is highly recommended that all carriers provide boarding announcements prior to boarding and periodically throughout the boarding process.
-The boarding gate announcements should clearly convey the use of TVS for purposes of boarding and disclose the ability of travelers to opt-out of the process when airlines are conducting biometric exit.
+Operating under its own authorities and business processes, the cruise line can choose not to board the traveler if the traveler's identity is not adjudicated by CBP in time to allow for a timely departure.
+The business sponsor and all relevant cruise lines must ensure that all personnel are trained on alternative manual processing for persons who do not match through TVS during processing.
+3 It is highly recommended that all cruise line partners provide announcements that clearly convey the use of TVS and disclose the ability of travelers to opt-out of the process when cruise lines are conducting biometric entry-exit.

-Operational/Onboarding Considerations Comments 4 The business sponsor must work with the relevant parties to ensure all flight schedules, diversions, delays, and departure times are updated within the relevant systems as soon as possible.
-TVS is designed to ensure galleries are staged and removed "just in time."
-Therefore, if a flight is significantly delayed without a corresponding update with a new departure time, biometric exit processing/boarding may not be available.
-5 If the business sponsor is an airline, then the airline must ensure that all identified APIS errors are corrected prior to departure to facilitate comprehensive gallery creation.
-Gallery creation is dependent on accurate API data.
-If API is incomplete, it must be updated during check-in or prior to boarding.
-TVS updates the photo galleries as new API information is received beginning at 6 hours prior to departure and searches for missing photos every 10 minutes.
+Operational/Onboarding Considerations Comments 4 The business sponsor must work with the relevant parties to ensure all vessel schedules, diversions, delays, and arrival/departure times are updated within the relevant systems as soon as possible.
+If a vessel is significantly delayed without a corresponding update with a new departure time, biometric entry-exit processing/boarding may not be available.
+5 If the business sponsor is a cruise line, then the cruise line must ensure that all identified APIS errors are corrected prior to departure/arrival to facilitate comprehensive gallery creation.